CyEt55/angularPractice/README.md

 Use the command *ng serve --port 8081* to allow Front-End communication with the server.

+Upcoming: there will be a new repository that will conatain a ASP.NET Core back-end that will use the https protocol.
+Change the baseURL inside the file src/app/services/product.service.ts to use https to consume the .NET web API.

 Use the command *docker build -t yourdockerimage .* to use the Dockerfile and create an image of the project.

 # TODO